fedyacpp/anotherRandomApi/README.md

    ```

 3. Configure environment variables:
-   - Edit `.env' and set your configuration or leave it as it is
+   - Edit `.env` and set your configuration or leave it as it is

 5. Start the server:
    ```